canonical/subiquity/doc/intro-to-autoinstall.rst

    configuration directives to cloud-init at boot time
  * Directly on the installation media

-Autoinstall by way of cloud-:spellexception:`config`
+Autoinstall by way of `cloud-config`
 ----------------------------------

 The suggested way of providing autoinstall configuration to the Ubuntu installer is